Jannik-Hm/OC-Smart-Home/.github/ISSUE_TEMPLATE/bug_report.md

 #### 🐛 Bug description
-_Describe the bug in a way that we can easily understand your issue._
+_Describe the bug in a way that I can easily understand your issue._

-#### 📝 How can we Reproduce this Problem?
+#### 📝 How can I Reproduce this Problem?

 1. …
 2. …